 Creativity and creative skill are God-given gifts.
 In Exodus 35:35 we are told that “The Lord has given [His people] special skills as engravers, designers, embroiderers in blue, purple, and scarlet thread on fine linen cloth, and weavers.
 They excel as craftsmen and as designers.”
 God filled the artisans and craftspeople of Israel with skill; He inspired their artistic designs and invited them to follow in His footsteps, creating things that served as a testament to the majesty of the Lord.

 When we engage with our creative side we glorify God by the things He equips and inspires us to make.
-Creativity then is a devotional practice, an act of worship.
-And this is so important--the process of creating is itself valuable, apart from that which we create.
-In today’s culture it is tempting to view creativity through an utilitarian lens, placing value and worth only on what is produced and how is serves (or enriches) us.
+Creativity then is an act of worship.
+And this is so important—the process of creating is itself valuable, apart from that which we create.
+In today’s culture it is tempting to view creativity through a utilitarian lens, placing value and worth only on what is produced and how is serves (or enriches) us.
 But the Lord delights in creating.
 And as creatures made in God’s image, we delight in it too; there is value and worth in simply leaning into the gifts and creative inclinations that God has blessed us with.
 It is an opportunity to praise the Lord, to stop and marvel at the wonders of life.
 Whether our creations are valuable by a financial metric of the world is irrelevant.

 Creativity Draws Us Closer to God

 As Scripture says in Ephesians 2:10, "For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them."
 We are God's creation, fearfully and wonderfully made in His image; creativity as a practice invites us to draw closer to our Creator.
 To live creatively extends beyond explicitly artistic spaces (such as painting, writing, or photography); we can incorporate creativity in every aspect of our lives.